-Prerequisite: None.
 Lecture.
-1 hours.
+1 hour.

 Students simulate a society, actively learning sociological concepts such as status, role, primary group, power, and hierarchy.
 The game takes approximately 14 hours to play and students have great fun learning about the working of society and how societal structure emerges from group dynamics and the exchange of resources.